mubaris/website/_posts/2017-11-05-dataviz-mastery-part1.md

 ![png](https://mubaris.com/files/images/output_8_0_1.png)

 That concludes the part 1 of DataViz Mastery.
 Let me know if you have any questions.
-In the next DataViz Mastery post we will learn how to create Choropleth Maps in Python
+In the next DataViz Mastery post we will learn how to create Word Clouds using Python

 Checkout this [Github Repo](https://github.com/mubaris/dataviz-gallery/) for more visualizations.